markstringer-dti/markstringer-dti.github.io/dti.md

 ###### Risks and Issues
 This is a new one that I've learnt on my last project.
 My heart sank because I was told that I needed to report risks for my project every week.

-My experience of risk registers is that they are very dumb.
-They tend to become, almost instantly, "information fridges" where information goes to remain unchanged and unnoticed and get out of date.
+My experience of risk registers is that they aren't useful.
+They tend to become, almost instantly, "information fridges."
+A place where information goes to remain unchanged and unnoticed and have no effect.

 But my product owner was an employee of the organisation and wanted to make sure that we doing everything we could about "governance."
 He found a description of an Agile approach to risk management that I had no problem getting behind.